Vietnam's answer to Tesla has U.S. in its electric sights

-That’s the proposition being offered by the automobile arm of Vietnam’s largest conglomerate, Vingroup.
-It’s betting big on the U.S. market with its VinFast line of cars and hoping that electric SUVs and a battery leasing model will be enough to woo consumers away from homegrown market leaders like Tesla and General Motors Co.
+That's the proposition being offered by the automobile arm of Vietnam's largest conglomerate, Vingroup (VIC.HM).
+It's betting big on the U.S. market with its VinFast line of cars and hoping that electric SUVs and a battery leasing model will be enough to woo consumers away from homegrown market leaders like Tesla (TSLA.O) and General Motors Co (GM.N).

 A recent arrival on the automotive scene and the No. 5 car brand in Vietnam, VinFast is not short on ambition, with its sights set on a U.S. listing and a valuation of as much as $60 billion, according to two sources familiar with its plans.